longsays/lnamp.sh/README.md

 I have been using the damnp-actgod.sh for over two years, finally I found it not working any more on Debian 7.
 I spend some time to modify it, it is not a easy work for this Linux newbee.

-Adding some limitation of limit_conn_zone and limit_req_zone avoiding server down from keeping pressing F5 key

 **Modified from**: http://actgod.com/archives/35